mandelsoft/spiff/README.md

 value: foobar
 ```

-The argument passed to this function must either be a reference literal or an expression evaluating to a string denoting a reference.
+The argument passed to this function must either be a reference literal or
+an expression evaluating to either a string denoting a reference or a string
+list denoting the list of path elements for the reference.
 If no argument is given, the actual field path is used.

 Alternatively the `merge` operation could be used, for example `merge foo.bar`.
 The difference is that `stub` does not merge, therefore the field will still be merged (with the original path in the document).